tjoyner/ofvioletsandlicorice/chapter3.md

 <!-- Page 37 -->

-"Tell me Daniel, if you could let a farm go like that..."
+"Tell me, Daniel, if you could let a farm go like that..."

 "[You've also played a part...](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#youalso)"

 Giulio was sitting on a wooden bench, Flop, sniffing the ground, ran back and forth, slipping on hazelnuts, and returned to the yard wagging his tail around Daniel's legs.

 "Do you think I haven't tried?
 My sister's head is harder than a rock.
-We fought for years, until I decided to let it go.
+We fought for years until I decided to let it go.
 She's my sister, she raised me, she's my family."

 Daniel didn't know what to add.
 He remained silent in the fresh Alpine air that knew the snow of Bisalta and Monviso.
 A shutter suddenly slammed and Daniel stood to look at it: framed in the first floor window, facing him, was Amalia, with tousled hair, in a blue robe with small white flowers.